Skip to content

 Architecture overview

-A plugin consists of two main classes:
+A resource-management plugin consists of two main classes:

 • Backend (inherits BaseBackend): Orchestrates high-level operations (create resource, collect usage, manage users).